Convex-Dev/design/cad/026_lisp/README.md

 ## Values and data types

 Convex Lisp provides a rich set of data types suitable for general purpose development.
 These include:
-- a *superset of JSON* for easy interoperability with web based systems
+- A *superset of JSON* for easy interoperability with web based systems
-- large immutable persistent data structures with automatic structural sharing for efficiency
+- Immutable persistent data structures with automatic structural sharing
+- Binary Blobs for arbitrary user-defined data and interoperability with external systems

+Convex Lisp data types map directly to those provided natively by the CVM, for maximum efficiency.

 For more detailed specification see [CAD002](../002_values)